Have you ever received spam or phishing SMSes?

 In SMS we trust

-Mobile users should not to be subjected to spam or phishing SMSes.
+Mobile users should not be subjected to spam or phishing SMSes.
 Additionally, it is extremely important that mobile users can rely on the SMSes they receive.
-This way the SMS can continue to play a significant role in many different contexts.
+This way the SMS industry can continue to play a significant role in many different contexts.